Pine Gulch Fire officially the largest fire in Colorado history

 The fire has surpassed the Hayman Fire that burned 137,760 acres in 2002 in the Pike National Forest

 GRAND JUNCTION, Colo.
-(KJCT) - The Pine Gulch Fire is officially the largest fire recorded in Colorado history, with new mapping of the fire showing that it has burned 139,006 acres of land north of the Bookcliffs near Grand Junction.
+(KJCT) - The Pine Gulch Fire is officially the largest fire recorded in Colorado history, with a mapping of the fire showing that it has burned 139,007 acres of land north of the Bookcliffs near Grand Junction.

-Firefighters battling the Pine Gulch Fire now have 77% containment of the massive blaze, up from 53% on Thursday.
+Firefighters battling the Pine Gulch Fire have 81% containment of the massive blaze, up from 77% over the weekend.

 Highway 139 shut down on August 19 after the fire grew by over 30,000 acres the night prior, but it has since reopened to traffic.
 Furthermore, smoke in the valley is finally starting to clear after weeks of not being able to see the surrounding plateaus and mountains, and ash falling from the sky has been nonexistent in the valley in the past week.

-The fire has burned in both Garfield and Mesa Counties, and both have declared local disaster emergencies as they look to receive more resources to help combat the fire.
+The fire has burned in both Garfield and Mesa Counties, and both have declared local disaster emergencies as they look to receive more resources to help combat the fire and its effects on the land.

 As the fire has moved north and west, new evacuations have been forced.
 The list of areas now includes: